 - Read and identify the arguments;

-- Critically analyse the patterns, and assess how conclusions may depend on particular premises or evidence;
+- Critically analyze the patterns, and assess how conclusions may depend on particular premises or evidence;

 - Recognize the inference and apply them to new situations;